Video | Leeds E-Bike Kit from the Beginning

 The Kickstarter project went well with a small delay in manufacturing overseas but our awesome backers kept us motivated along the way.
 It was because of our supporters that we were able to launch and begin a journey that has been amazing throughout.
 The rest is history.

 The introduction of our original product called the Five Minute E-Bike Kit on Kickstarter is now known as our 250 Series Electric Bike Kit.
 It has transformed into something we never imagined.
-We have sold thousands of the 250 Series (250 Watt) electric bike kit, and recently launched a 500 Watt e-bike kit on Kickstarter now known as our 500 Series Electric Bike Kit, which are available on a new site ebikemybike.com.
-We have also added high quality German electric bikes to our product line on a third site available at leedelectricbikes.com.
+We have sold thousands of the 250 Series (250 Watt) electric bike kit, and recently launched a 500 Watt e-bike kit on Kickstarter now known as our 500 Series Electric Bike Kit.
+We have also added high quality German electric bikes to our product line on a third site available at https://www.leedsbikes.com.

 Today, my wife and I continue growing the company with the help of ten outstanding employees and five kids who motivate us every day to continue providing outstanding customer service and innovative products.
 Our customer feedback guides our efforts.
 It is our mission to get you out of the car and onto your bike saddle whether it be by commuting to work by bike or merely for the enjoyment of feeling like a kid again riding around the neighborhood.